FRRouting/frr/doc/user/pim.rst

    command will not do anything if you do not have the underlying ability of a mlag implementation.

-.. index:: ip pim bfd
-.. clicmd:: ip pim bfd

-   Turns on BFD support for PIM for this interface.

 .. index:: ip pim bsm
 .. clicmd:: ip pim bsm